-- The Receiver Mode function allows the GNSS receiver to operate in either a stationary mode ("Standard" or "Single Satellite" modes), or in a mobile mode environment e.g., in a vehicle, ship or aircraft. - " Offset [ns]: to account for antenna cable delays and other latencies - " Receiver dynamics: to optimize performance for land, sea or air operation - The ability to delete the stored GNSS position information (latitude, longitude and antenna height). - The option to determine when a resurvey is to be performed (supported only by newer GNSS receivers).
+- The Receiver Mode function allows the GNSS receiver to operate in either a stationary mode ("Standard" or "Single Satellite" modes), or in a mobile mode environment e.g., in a vehicle, ship or aircraft. - Offset [ns]: to account for antenna cable delays and other latencies - Receiver dynamics: to optimize performance for land, sea or air operation - The ability to delete the stored GNSS position information (latitude, longitude and antenna height). - The option to determine when a resurvey is to be performed (supported only by newer GNSS receivers). - The option to select your constellation types

-To configure the GNSS Receiver Mode for your VersaPNT unit:
+To configure the GNSS Receiver Mode for your VersaSync unit: